otavioarj/groidproxy/README.md

 ## Burp HTTP State machine

-Burp isn't following HTTP/1.1 pipe-line/tunnel reuse correclty, it sends an EOF (end-of-file) after each HTTP/1.1 response. **One** of the following configs must be set to use Groid mode HTTP:
+Burp isn't following HTTP/1.1 pipe-line/tunnel reuse correclty, it sends an EOF (end-of-file) after each HTTP/1.1 response. **One** of the following configs must be set to use Groid HTTP mode (-p http://):
 - Proxy Settings -> Proxy listeners -> Request handling -> Support invisible proxying: **ON**
 - Proxy Settings -> Miscellaneous: Use keep-alvie for HTTP/1.1 **OFF**
 - Proxy Settings -> Miscellaneous: Set response header "Connection: close" **ON**